 Personal property memorandum.
 Some states allow the use of a personal property memorandum, which is a list of specific personal property that and names the people you would like to receive each item.
 It typically must be mentioned in your will or trust in order to be valid.
 You can also include such a list in your will or trust, but those documents can be more difficult to amend if you later change your mind.
 Regardless of which estate planning tool you decide to use, it is especially important in a blended family to explicitly designate the person that should receive any family heirlooms or items having sentimental value.

 Other planning tools.
 If you do not want to include your stepchildren or step-grandchildren in your will or trust but would still like to provide a gift for them or acknowledge your relationship, there are other tools that you can use to achieve this goal, such as lifetime gifts or life insurance policy or retirement account beneficiary designations.

 We Can Help Design a Successful Estate Plan for Your Blended Family!

 If your family is one of thousands of blended families Tennessee today, we can help you create or amend your estate plan to ensure that your wishes for your stepchildren or step-grandchildren, as well as other family members, are carried out after you pass away.
-Please call us at Lannom Law today at 931-651-1900 or submit a request online to set up an appointment so we can discuss your unique circumstances and goals and the best tools for accomplishing your wishes for your blended family.
+Give our office a call today or submit a request online to set up an appointment so we can discuss your unique circumstances and goals and the best tools for accomplishing your wishes for your blended family.